SciCatProject/documentation/Catanie/Ngrx.md

 Loopback within catamel provies a generated SDK that is used by catanie to define all requests to the API.
 The SDK folder should not be edited because it will just overwrite it when a new one is generated.

-The SDK is updated by:
+The SDK is updated by running the following in the catamel source code root:
 `./node_modules/.bin/lb-sdk server/server.js  ../catanie/src/app/shared/sdk`
 and this is necessary when making any changes to endpoints in catamel.